semgrep/semgrep-docs/docs/deployment/create-account-and-orgs.md

 </Tabs>

+You have successfully created an account and your first organization.

 ## Set up organizations

 Organizations (orgs) in Semgrep enable users to share access to, and management of, Semgrep resources such as findings and reports.

 Semgrep organizations can be **connected** to equivalent GitHub, GitLab, and SSO organizations, which enables users from those organizations to easily join your Semgrep deployment through their existing credentials.

+### Next steps for GitHub and GitLab users

+- Connect your Semgrep org to your GitHub or GitLab SCM.
+Refer to [<i class="fa-regular fa-file-lines"></i> Connect a source code manager](/deployment/connect-an-org) for steps.

+### Next steps for Bitbucket and Azure Repos users

+- To add members to your Semgrep organization, set up [<i class="fa-regular fa-file-lines"></i> SSO authentication](/deployment/sso).
+- You can also opt to scan a repository instead.

+## Appendices

 ### How Semgrep organizations work